balqui/labgaif/README.md

 Options for:
 * redefining the separator: #s',' for a comma, and likewise anything else (but it must be printable 7bit-ascii)
 * plain comments, probably with double hash '##'
-* specification of existence of header line and what to do with it:
+* specification of existence of header line and what to do with it

+Some such specifications:
-..* #hv: the first line is a header line: please prepend all attribute **v**alues with the attribute name ..* #hr: the first line is a header line but attribute names are **r**edundant, they are already prepended to attribute values
+* #hv: the first line is a header line: please prepend all attribute **v**alues with the attribute name
+* #hr: the first line is a header line but attribute names are **r**edundant, they are already prepended to attribute values
-..* #hi: the first line is a header line but simply please **i**gnore it, whatever the reasons ..* #hm: **m**issing: there is no header line, all lines are data transactions
+* #hi: the first line is a header line but simply please **i**gnore it, whatever the reasons
+* #hm: **m**issing: there is no header line, all lines are data transactions